Graph Set-colorings And Hypergraphs In Topological Coding: Introduction

-(5) The above (1)-(4) belong to topological coding, a mathematical subbranch consisted of graph theory, algebra, probability and combinatorics, \emph{etc.} Some techniques of topological coding can be used in asymmetric cryptography and anti-quantum computing.
+Topological coding is a mathematical subbranch based on graph theory, algebra, probability and combinatorics, \emph{etc.} Many techniques of topology code theory can be used in asymmetric cryptography and anti-quantum computing.
+As a brief introduction to the encryption of topology encoding, we show an example as follows:

-(6) Colored graphs can be quickly converted into graphs admitting set-colorings, which will produce more complex number-based strings for serving information security.
-See examples shown in Fig.\ref{fig:22-example}, we have observed: